oe/duplex-message/packages/simple-electron-ipc/README.md

 Notice:
 1. look into [Error](#error) when you catch an error
-2. omit args if no args are required, e.g `rendererMessageHub.emit('some-method')`
+2. omit args if no arguments are required, e.g `rendererMessageHub.emit('some-method')`
+3. you may need to handle the promise returned by `emit` if some lint warning unhandled promise(or floating promise)

 ### on
 Listen messages sent from peer, it has following forms: